 In addition to this, our school newsletter often contains advice on how to stay safe online at home and in school.
 This regularly includes information about apps and games children are playing as well as support for parents in facilitating discussions about this topic.
 Copies of the newsletter, including historic copies, can be downloaded from the 'Newsletters' section of the website.

-For further support with this matter, please pop in to have a chat with your child’s Class Teacher or our E Safety Officer, Mr Tim Pool.
+For further support with this matter, please pop in to have a chat with your child’s Class Teacher.

 Safety When Using Live Streaming Apps